genomicsclass/leanpub/manuscript/matrix_algebra_examples.md

 ## [1,] 7.915196
 ```

-Which is almost equivalent to
+Which is almost equivalent to:

 ```r
 var(y)